agzg/bundles/README.md

 ### Errors
 **Upon compilation:**
-SyntaxErrors, ValueErrors, and IllegalChars will tell you if your source code does not follow [the specified syntax](#syntax), has invalid values (paths and/or URLs), or contains a  "\`" (backtick) characters, respectively.
+SyntaxErrors, ValueErrors, and IllegalChars will tell you if your source code does not follow [the specified syntax](#syntax), has invalid values (paths and/or URLs), or contains a  "\`" (backtick) character, respectively.

 **Upon execution:**
 If you see a message like, "Bundle does not exist", it means that either there is no bundle labelled with the argument you just supplied, or you did not supply any arguments at all!
 As mentioned, the syntax for executing a bundle (.exe) is, `./name-of-executable-file name-of-valid-label`